-Although the issue at hand is the creation of overpopulated districts, neither side has contested in federal courts the premise that the Commission created a partisan advantage.
+Although the issue at hand is the creation of overpopulated districts, neither side has contested the starting assumption that the Commission created a partisan advantage.
 Nonetheless, the question bears examination: did redistricting actually create a partisan advantage in the first place?
 This question can be tested by examining State Senate races, of which there is one for each of Arizona's 30 legislative districts.